Kal-il/Kal-il/README.md

 ## 👨‍💻 About Me:
 <img align="right" width="400px" src="https://media.giphy.com/media/n6mRXWDrUP344MpVGw/giphy.gif" />
  👋 Hi there!
 I'm Kalil, a  computer science student at UFT.<br>
- 🚀 I'm on a journey to master the art of frontend development .<br>
  📫 Let's connect and share our knowledge. <br>
 <p>&nbsp;</p>